 Bathrooms: The bathrooms were probably my biggest complaint – while the business class had their own roped off section and toilets, the premium economy on Lufthansa shared bathrooms with the economy.
 Not a major issue but if you are paying extra 500 bucks you want some designated toilets for yourself.

-While there is no lounge access included in your Premium Economy Lufthansa ticket you can buy yourself access with it.
+There is no Lufthansa Premium Economy lounge access included in your ticket but you can buy time at the lounge at Frankfurt airport at a premium.
 As you know I am a huge fan of airport lounges when I have a prolonged layover, want to work or just be comfortable and I don’t mind paying for it.

 Since I had three hours to spare in Frankfurt I decided to check out the Lufthansa Business Lounge there.
 To be honest, three hours are usually not a time frame I would buy a lounge pass for unless it is a really awkward time of the day (or night) but I decided to check it out for you and expense it as research.
 Before your flight, you can check on their website which lounges are available at your departure airport.